 II.
-Calculate Performance Incentive Award for Each Participant
+Calculate Performance Award for Each Participant

-- Step 67.
-Identify the achievement percentiles or achieved basis points that divide the Threshold, Target, and Maximum levels for each Performance GoalStandard.
-These divisions for the level of achievement of the Entity various components of the Qualitative Performance Standard are set forth in the table Table 2 for the applicable Performance Period as set forth on Appendix D. The measurement for the level of achievement (i.e., Threshold, Target, or Maximum) for the Qualitative Performance GoalStandard is initially determined each Performance Period by the Participant's supervisor, if any CEO, (in the case of the CCO, jointly by the Audit and Ethics Committee and the CEO), and then is approved (or adjusted) by the Compensation Committee as it deems appropriate in its discretion.
-If the Participant has no supervisor, the measurement for the level of achievement for the Qualitative Performance Goal is determined each Performance Period by the Compensation Committee.
-The Board Compensation Committee will determine the CEO's level of achievement relative to the CEO's Performance GoalsStandards and make its recommendation to the Board, which is then approved (or adjusted) by the Board as it deems appropriate in its discretion. - Step 78.
-Determine the percentile or basis points achieved for each component of the Performance GoalStandards for each Participant using the standards set forth in Sections 5.5 and 5.8 of the Compensation Program, as modified in Section 5.9.
-Determine the level of achievement of each Participant's Qualitative Performance Goal. - Step 89.
-Calculate the amount of each Participant's award attributable to each component of the Performance GoalStandards by identifying the Incentive Award Opportunity amount for each component of the Performance GoalStandards (e.g., as assumed and set forth for the CEO in the table in Step

-#56 above) commensurate with the Participant's level of achievement for that component of the Performance GoalStandard (determined in Steps #67 and #78 above).
-An award for achievement percentiles in between the stated Threshold, Target, and Maximum levels is determined by linear interpolation.
-For example, if-+150 bps of the TEA benchmark portion of the Total Endowment AssetsTEA portion of the Entity Performance GoalStandard has been achieved, that +150 bps is between the Target Threshold ($\pm 100-0$ bps) and the Maximum (± 250 bps) levels, so to determine the amount of the award attributable to +150 bps of achievement of the TEA benchmark portion of the Total Endowment Assets portion of the Entity Performance GoalStandard, perform the following steps: -(i) subtract the difference between the dollar amounts of the Target and Maximum Incentive Award Opportunities for the Participant (e.g., for the CEO, as illustrated in the table in Step #5, the difference is \$1,200,000 (\$2,160,000 960,000)); (ii) divide 50 150 (the attained level of achievement) (the bps difference between the Target level of +100 bps and the attained level of +150 bps) by 150-250 (the bps difference between the Target level and Maximum level) to get the fraction 50/150 to determine the pro rata portion of the difference between Target and Maximum percentage actually achieved (150/250 = 0.60); and (iii) multiply the amount determined percentage of achievement in the preceding Step (i) by the fraction determined in the preceding Step (ii) Maximum Award Level of the CEO of \$1,728,000 as assumed in the above table in Step 6 to calculate the actual award earned of \$1,036,800 (\$1,200,0001,728,000 x 50/1500.60 = \$400,000); and (iv) add the amount determined in the preceding Step (iii) to the Target Incentive Award Opportunity for the Participant to get the actual award for the Participant attributable to for each the TEA portion of the Entity Performance Goal Standard (\$400,000+\$960,000=\$1,360,000).
+- Step 7.
+Identify the achievement percentiles or achieved basis points that divide the Threshold and Maximum levels for each Performance Standard.
+These divisions for the level of achievement of the various components of the Qualitative Performance Standard are set forth in Table 2 for the applicable Performance Period.
+The measurement for the level of achievement (i.e., Threshold or Maximum) for the Qualitative Performance Standard is initially determined each Performance Period by the CEO, (in the case of the CCO, jointly by the Audit and Ethics Committee and the CEO), and then is approved (or adjusted) by the Compensation Committee as it deems appropriate in its discretion.
+The Compensation Committee will determine the CEO's level of achievement relative to the CEO's Performance Standards and make its recommendation to the Board, which is then approved (or adjusted) by the Board as it deems appropriate in its discretion. - Step 8.
+Determine the percentile or basis points achieved for each component of the Performance Standards for each Participant using the standards set forth in Sections 5.5 and 5.8 of the Compensation Program, as modified in Section 5.9. - Step 9.
+Calculate the amount of each Participant's award attributable to each component of the Performance Standards by identifying the Award Opportunity amount for each component of the Performance Standards (e.g., as assumed and set forth for the CEO in the table in Step #6 above) commensurate with the Participant's level of achievement for that component of the Performance Standard (determined in Steps #7 and #8 An award for achievement percentiles in between the stated Threshold and Maximum levels is determined by linear interpolation.
+For example, if +150 bps of the TEA benchmark portion of the TEA portion of the Entity Performance Standard has been achieved, that +150 bps is between the Threshold (+0 bps) and the Maximum (+250 bps) levels, so to determine the amount of the award attributable to +150 bps of achievement of the TEA benchmark portion of the Total Endowment Assets portion of the Entity Performance Standard, perform the following steps: (i) divide 150 (the attained level of achievement) by 250 (the Maximum level) to determine the percentage actually achieved (150/250 = 0.60); and (ii) multiply the percentage of achievement in the preceding Step (i) by the Maximum Award Level of the CEO of \$1,728,000 as assumed in the above table in Step 6 to calculate the actual award earned of \$1,036,800 (\$1,728,000 x 0.60) for the TEA portion of the Entity Performance Standard. - Step 10.
+No award is given for an achievement percentile at or below Threshold, and no award above the Maximum award is given for an achievement percentile above the Maximum level. - Step 11.
+Subject to any applicable adjustment in Step #12 below, add the awards determined in Step #9 above for each component of the Performance